Ben-Hugaerts/ip1_assignment2/README.md

 * matrices_generator_CVRP.py

   !
 This file needs have a Valhalla docker image running in a container --> See instructions below !
+  !
+Running this file is resource intensive, CPU usage, RAM usage and disk usage may peak !

   This file generates the inputs necessary to run "CVRP.py" for one day.
 These inputs are lists containing the location IDs of each zone, the volumes that should be delivered at each location for each zone abd the distance and time matrices of each zone.
 The locations for the day are divided into 5 zones based on their coordinates.
 Adjacent zones may be joined together if their combined size isn't too large.
 To construct the distance and time matrices with respect to real road layout, the Valhalla API is used.
 Note that not all the matrix elements are calculated, but only those closest, as the crow flies, to the origin coordinate.
 This file uses functions from the "functions.py" file.
 The only parameter you can change in this file is the date for which the inputs are generated.

 * matrices_generator_CVRP_TW.py

+  !
+This file needs have a Valhalla docker image running in a container --> See instructions below !
+  !
+Running this file is resource intensive, CPU usage, RAM usage and disk usage may peak !

   This file generates the inputs necessary to run "CVRP_TW.py" for one day.
 These inputs are lists containing the location IDs of each time interval, the volumes that should be delivered at each location for each time interval, the time windows of each time interval and the distance and time matrices of each time interval.
 The time windows are generated randomly and one for every location.
 Locations are divided into time intervals based on their time window.
 Usually, but not necessarly the possible time windows and time intervals are the same.
 To construct the distance and time matrices with respect to real road layout, the Valhalla API is used.
 Note that not all the matrix elements are calculated, but only those closest, as the crow flies, to the origin coordinate (= each row corresponds to a different origin coordinate and row by row the matrices are constructed).
 This file uses functions from the "functions.py" file.
 The only parameter you can change in this file is the date for which the inputs are generated.